wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 2.1.2 =
+New: Added Video for [Plugin Setup and Overview](https://www.youtube.com/watch?v=xbo-dlXvB98).
+Fix: Fixed Persian language translation.
+Update: With the new schema.org objects, we've now modified the type from http://schema.org/Product to http://schema.org/BlogPosting

 = 2.1.1 =
 New: Fixed BuddyPress rtMedia rich activities ratings support.
 Optimization: Top-Rated Widget menu item is now being removed after the widget addition to one of the widget areas.